The Developer’s Edge: How To Become A Senior Developer

 This not only makes you a better developer, it also increases your overall happiness because you are providing real value to people.

-An often overlooked aspect of learning is that you need to specialize and focus solely on one thing.
-However, that's not how life works.
+An often suggested life strategy is that you need to specialize and focus solely on one thing.
+But that's not how life works.

 These are the 6 core skills you will need to be considered a Senior Developer: